At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 It’s actually a ton of fun building a tower out of food, such as this marshmallow and pasta tower.

-My husband and I actually did this one night for our date night!
+My husband and I did this one night for our date night!

-You can compete against each other, or together (and if you compete as a teen couple, maybe ask your parents to compete against you).
+Your teen couple can compete against each other, or together (and if you compete as a teen couple, maybe the parents can compete against them).

 Figure out the measurement for deciding who wins (is it the tallest tower?
 The widest?
 The most intricate?
 The coolest-looking one?), set a timer for 30 minutes or so, and get to building!